 Protect your food from burns by coating the inside surface of your grill lid with thermal insulating tape.
 Measure the exterior panels of a BBQ that can be coated and preheat it before cooking to avoid delays or accidents.

 Keep your grill clean and functional by regularly lining it with non-stick foil, wax paper, or butcher paper before cooking food on it to prevent grease buildup and corrosion.
-When using a well-ventilated barbecue, coat the outside surface of the cookware with an oil-resistant sealant like barbeque sauce or vegetable shortening for even heat distribution over large areas while ensuring no food contamination happens in between grilling sessions 5
+Reynolds Wrap Aluminum Foil is an excellent choice for lining your grill.
+It’s heavy-duty, non-stick, and helps maintain the cleanliness and functionality of your grill.
+When using a well-ventilated barbecue, coat the outside surface of the cookware with an oil-resistant sealant like barbeque sauce or vegetable shortening for even heat distribution over large areas while ensuring no food contamination happens in between grilling sessions 5.

 How To Insulate A Charcoal Grill?